-If the dog relieves itself in the ring, the grade is zero (=0) for the general impression.
+If the dog relieves itself in the ring, the grade is 0 for the general impression.

-Note: Higher grades than those mentioned above can't be awarded, even if the final grade is calculated as an average of the grades awarded by two or more judges judging separate exercises.
+Note: Higher grades than those mentioned above cannot be awarded, even if the final grade is calculated as an average of the grades awarded by two or more judges judging separate exercises.
 See general directions for judging § 75.

-EXERCISE 2.1 Lying in a group for 2 minutes.
-[Coeff.
+EXERCISE 2.1 Lying in a group for 2 minutes, Handlers out of sight [Coeff.
 3]